Many people with HIV experience skin problems due to the impact of the virus on the immune system. In many cases, this can include skin lesions.

 The available vaccines against HPV will not treat current infections.

-In addition to the skin, Kaposi’s sarcoma can also affect other parts of the body, such as the liver and the lungs.
+Kaposi sarcoma can also affect other body parts, such as the liver and the lungs.

-In most instances, the condition develops when a person’s CD4 cell count is low, which indicates the immune system is significantly weakened.
+In most instances, the condition develops when a person’s CD4 cell count is low, which indicates a significantly weakened immune system.

-If a diagnosis of Kaposi’s sarcoma is made, this usually means that a person with HIV has developed an advanced HIV infection, also known as AIDS.
+A diagnosis of Kaposi sarcoma usually means that a person with HIV has developed an advanced HIV infection, also known as AIDS.

 Other treatment may involve local therapy, which treats individual skin lesions.
 This may include surgery, liquid nitrogen to freeze the lesions, or topical retinoid treatment.

 Molluscum contagiosum is characterized by smooth, flesh-colored or pink bumps on the skin.
-This infection is caused by a virus that is transmitted between people.
+A virus causes this infection, which is transmitted between people.

 Anyone can get molluscum contagiosum, but it may be more severe in a person with HIV.
 In this population, the bumps may be large and grow across large areas of skin.

-The American Academy of Dermatology say that antiretroviral therapy is the treatment of choice for people with HIV and molluscum contagiosum.
+The American Academy of Dermatology says that antiretroviral therapy is the treatment of choice for people with HIV and molluscum contagiosum.

-Other treatment may include topical medicine, freezing the bumps, or laser removal.
+Other treatments may include topical medicine, freezing the bumps, or laser removal.
 Depending on the number of bumps, the person may need more than one treatment.

-Prurigo nodularis is a very itchy skin disease of unknown cause that causes crusty, hard lesions on the skin.
+Prurigo nodularis is a very itchy skin disease of unknown cause that results in crusty, hard lesions on the skin.

-Although prurigo nodularis can occur in anyone, it is much more common in people who have a weakened immune system.
+Although prurigo nodularis can occur in anyone, it is much more common in people with a weakened immune system.
 When scratched, the sores can become painful and inflamed.